 Roughly 22 miles northeast of Christmas Valley sits the series of dunes, the largest inland shifting sand-dune system in the Pacific Northwest.

 Of the dune system’s 11,000 acres — roughly one-third the size of the Oregon Dunes National Recreation Area on the Oregon Coast — nearly 9,000 are open to public use and are popular with off-highway vehicle riders, usually on all-terrain vehicles (ATVs) and dirt bikes.
 It’s also a popular spot for photographers and bird-watchers, as raptors can routinely be seen soaring over the dunes.
-Visitors may walk on the sand, which can reach 60 feet or higher at its peak; just be sure you have a downloaded map to find your way back to the parking area.
+Visitors may walk on the sand, which can reach 60 feet or higher at its peak; just be sure you have a downloaded map to find your way back to the parking area, as cell phone reception can be unreliable.

 If You Go: